violetzjj/Multi-task-matching-and-Evaluation-Recommendation-based-on-RAG/README.md

 # Multi-task-matching-and-Evaluation-Recommendation-based-on-RAG
 Geographical named entity matching experiment and RAG based validation recommendation for a multi-objective task model

+## multi-task model contains model training and testing code as well as non matching data

 ## 1、RAG_embedding1.py used for vectorizing address data and generating corresponding address vector libraries